Practical Bayesian Learning of Neural Networks via Adaptive Optimisation Methods: Preliminaries

 where $\widehat{g}_t(\cdot)$ and $\widehat{H}_t(\cdot)$ denote approximation functions for the (sub)gradient and Hessian of the loss function at iteration $t$, respectively.
 The corresponding procedure is repeated until convergence.

-For computational performance many popular algorithms restrict themselves to diagonal variants of adaptive subgradient descent, such that $V_t = \mathrm{diag}(v_t)$, where $v_t$ is the vector of diagonal elements.
 We first observe that the standard online gradient descent (\textsc{OGD}) algorithm arises as a special case of this framework if we use:

 The key idea of adaptive methods is to choose estimator functions appropriately so as to entail good convergence.
-For instance, the first adaptive method \textsc{AdaGrad} \citep{adagrad}, which led to considerable usage, employs the following estimator functions:
+For instance, \textsc{AdaGrad} \cite{adagrad}, employs the following estimator functions:

 In contrast to the learning rate of $\eta/\sqrt{t}$ in \textsc{OGD} with learning-rate decay, such a setting effectively implies a modest learning-rate decay of $\eta/\sqrt{\sum_i g_{i,j}^2}$ for $j\in[d]$.
-When the gradients are sparse, this can potentially lead to huge gains in terms of convergence (see \citep{adagrad}).
-These gains have also been observed in practice even in some non-sparse settings.
+When the gradients are sparse, this can potentially lead to huge gains in terms of convergence (see \cite{adagrad}).

 \paragraph{Adaptive methods based on EWMA.}